Curriculum Intent – the design of our curriculum

 - 3. Creative and thinking critically

-You are always welcome to arrange to meet the class teacher at any point during the year who can answer specific questions regarding the National Curriculum.
+You are always more than welcome to arrange to meet the class teacher at any point during the year, who can answer specific questions regarding the National Curriculum coverage for your child.

 |Early Learning Foundation Stage||Ages 2-5||Nursery and Reception|